What is a health and safety qualification?

 You usually need to hold a European Qualifications Framework Level 4 or other approved qualification such as the IOSH Level 3 certificate and have practical experience.

 You need to hold an IOSH-accredited Level 6 qualification, such as a degree, or equivalent.

 What level is IOSH’s Managing Safely ® course?

 Managing Safely ® is the market-leading health and safety course for line managers in any sector worldwide.
 Although it isn’t a qualification as such, it’s an internationally recognised and respected certification that’s designed to help anyone and everyone in a working role who wants to learn the basics of safety and health.

-It’s just one of IOSH’s suite of training courses across four categories – Core Skills, Management Education, Executive Education and Professional Development – to help you develop whatever stage you’re at in your career.
+It’s just one of IOSH’s suite of awareness courses across four categories – Core Skills, Management Education, Executive Education and Professional Development – to help you develop whatever stage you’re at in your career.